Wood Fire Hot Tubs FAQ

 First, because they're awesome.
 Second, because they look cool.
 And third, they are like a piece of history.
 In the past, castles and palaces had wooden hot tubs.
 But back then, the water needed to be heated separately.
 Our hot tubs come with wood-burning stoves to heat the water.
 Live like a king for a fraction of the effort!

-We sell almost any size of hot tub, small enough for a romantic dip or big enough for a football team!
+We sell almost any size of hot tubs, small enough for a romantic dip or big enough for a football team!
 Our best-selling model is made for up to six people, but we sell models ranging from 2-30 person capacity.

 You can use your wooden hot tub all year round.
 It can also be used with hot or cold water.
 This means you can use it as a refreshing pool in the hot summer months and as a relaxing hot tub in the cold winter months.
 We recommend combining your hot tub with one of our wooden saunas.
 There is nothing like going back and forth between a hot tub and a sauna – it is the peak of relaxation.